Oneflow-Inc/oneflow-documentation/en/docs/basics_topics/data_input.md

 ```

 ### Code Explanation
-In the above code, we defined a job function `test_job()` with `images` and `labels` as inputs and comment (note that the formal parameter is followed by “:” , not “=”) to specifies the shape and data type of the data.
+In the above code, we defined a job function `test_job()` with `images` and `labels` as inputs and annotate (note that the formal parameter is followed by “:” , not “=”) to specifies the shape and data type of the data.

-Thus, the example generates NumPy data randomly (`images_in` and `labels_in`) according to the shape and data type requirements of the job function.
+Thus, the example generates Numpy data randomly (`images_in` and `labels_in`) according to the shape and data type requirements of the job function.
 ```python
  images_in = np.random.uniform(-10, 10, (32, 1, 28, 28)).astype(np.float32)
   labels_in = np.random.randint(-10, 10, (32, )).astype(np.int32)
 ```
-And directly pass the NumPy data `images_in` and `labels_in` as parameters when the job function is called.
+Then directly pass the Numpy data `images_in` and `labels_in` as parameters when the job function is called.
 ```python
 images, labels = test_job(images_in, labels_in)
 ```
-The `oneflow.typing.Numpy.Placeholder` is the placeholder of NumPy `ndarray`.
-There are also various placeholders in OneFlow that can represent more complex forms of NumPy data.
+The `oneflow.typing.Numpy.Placeholder` is the placeholder of Numpy `ndarray`.
+There are also various placeholders in OneFlow that can represent more complex forms of Numpy data.
 More details please refer to [The Definition and Call of Job Function](../extended_topics/job_function_define_call.md).

 ## Using DataLoader and Related Operators

 Under the [oneflow.data](https://oneflow.readthedocs.io/en/master/data.html) module, there are DataLoader operators for loading datasets and associated data preprocessing operators.DataLoader is usually named as `data.xxx_reader`, such as the existing `data.ofrecord_reader` and `data.coco_reader` which support OneFlow's native `OFRecord` format and COCO dataset.

-In addition, under this module, there are other data preprocessing operators that are used to process the data after DataLoader has been loaded.
+In addition, there are other data preprocessing operators that are used to process the data after DataLoader has been loaded.
 The following code uses `data.OFRecordImageDecoderRandomCrop` for random image cropping and `data.OFRecordRawDecoder` for image decoding.
 You can refer to the [API documentation](https://oneflow.readthedocs.io/en/master/index.html) for more details.

 ### Examples